Meet the Makers: Ben, Our Workshop Manager

 Getting to know our multi-talented workshop manager

 Having an in-house workshop is a real point of pride for us at Taylor & Hart.
 Getting to know the people who craft each of our designs helps us feel more connected to each piece, and to each other.
-We want you to give you a peak behind the curtain as well and introduce you to each of the key players on our fantastic workshop team.
+We want you to give you a peek behind the curtain as well and introduce you to each of the key players on our fantastic workshop team.

 In this installation of our Meet the Makers series we’re chatting with Ben, our workshop manager.
 With a passion for art, design and technology that dates back to his teenage years, Ben found the perfect outlet for his design skills as a goldsmith and jeweller.
 He tells us about his years training as an apprentice that culminated in his work with us today.